renpy/renpy/sphinx/source/modes.rst

     The mode Ren'Py enters when :func:`renpy.pause` is run.
 This is also the mode Ren'Py is in when a ``pause`` statement of indefinite duration occurs.

 with
     The mode Ren'Py enters when a transition introduced by the ``with`` statement occurs.
 This is also used for ``pause`` statement with a duration specified.

+    Note that the with mode is entered at the start of the with statement, which is after any preceding scene, show, or hide statements have been run.

 screen
     The mode Ren'Py enters when a screen is invoked using the ``call